-- The closing ceremony and fireworks will happen on Sunday, February 26 at 9pm and includes the ‘Incineration of the King’ / grand finale, with visual animations broadcast on large screens.
+- The closing ceremony and fireworks will happen on the last Sunday at 9pm and includes the ‘Incineration of the King’ / grand finale, with visual animations broadcast on large screens.
 See the official schedule & get tickets here.

 A note about this event: As much as we want everyone to have fun at the Carnaval de Nice, we do not think that the noise from fireworks are a good thing, because fireworks are harmful to human health and very destructive to birds and wildlife.
 In Italy, they have made their fireworks silent and have set them to classical music.
 We hope that everywhere else will soon follow suit.

 As people who care about the environment, we think this part of the event is outdated and should no longer be a part of the itinerary.
 The fire contributes to climate change and is very polluting, the confetti and silly string poisons and chokes sea life and birds, and the fireworks are extremely damaging to wildlife and the environment.
 We urge you to also speak out about these issues.